Strata + Hadoop World London 2017

 Big data and data science have great potential for accelerating business, but how do you reconcile the business opportunity with the sea of possible technical solutions?
 Fundamentally, data should serve the strategic imperatives of a business—those key strategic aspirations that define the future vision for an organization.
-A data strategy should guide your organization in two key areas: what actions your business should take to get started with data and where to realize the most value.
+A data strategy should guide your organization in two key areas—what actions your business should take to get started with data and where to start to realize the most value.

 - Why have a data strategy?

 - Connecting data with business

 - Devising a data strategy

 Ask me anything: Developing a modern enterprise data strategy

 John Akred, Scott Kurth, and Stephen O’Sullivan field a wide range of detailed questions about developing a modern data strategy, architecting a data platform, and best practices for and the evolving role of the CDO.
 Even if you don’t have a specific question, join in to hear what others are asking.